 Ask your doctor which exercises are best for you.
 They might recommend that you see a physical therapist to help you start an exercise program.
 Your physical therapist can teach you how to do each movement safely and correctly.

 Heat and cold

 Both heat and cold can help with pain, so choose which one works best for you.
-Applying a cold pack to your sore joints helps numb the pain.
+Applying a cold pack to your sore joints helps numb the pain and brings down swelling.
 A heating pad will soothe tight muscles.

 This practice helps you relax and focus on your breath to relieve stress.
 Less stress may mean less psoriatic arthritis pain.

-Don’t try to do too much.
+Don’t try to do too much all the time.
 When you’re in pain, take a break and rest to take the stress off your joints.

 Wear a brace or splint to relieve pressure on sore joints.